ScratchLang/ScratchLang/README.md

 Also, a devlog is at the bottom.
 # Latest big updates
 If statements working perfectly, and if/else statements added.
-If/elses in if/elses only seem to work on the if section, and not the else section.
+If/elses in if/elses work good now.

 Also, operators in operators don't work as well.